Lucas-Cox-CART/JurassicParkGame/Codename Holly-Escape from Isla Nublar/Chapter 1 Script - The Arena.md

 # Battle Two - Pachyrhinosaurus

-*The scene opens to another battle in the arena; a Pachyrhinosaurus is wrestling with various workers trying to bring it into the ring.*
+*The scene opens to another battle in the arena; a Pachyrhinosaurus is wrestling with various workers in the opposite tunnel that are trying to bring the dinosaur into the ring.*

-\[Muldoon:] "(1) Alright folks, tonight we have another "
+\[Muldoon:] "(1) Alright folks, tonight we have another heavyweight match.
+Now, if we just wait a moment for the crew to bring her out...."

+*The Pachyrhino snorts and snarls as the crew pushes it into the ring, poking at it with shock sticks when it retaliates.
+As its head rears into view for the crowd, Muldoon ushers it in:*

+M: "(2) A stubborn one, isn't she boys?
+(3) Let's hear it for Bertha, the brutish, "